google/esh/README.md

 ## Source Code Headers

 Every file containing source code must include copyright and license information.
-This includes any JS/CSS files that you might be serving out to browsers.
-(This is to help well-intentioned people avoid accidental copying that doesn't comply with the license.)
+This is to help well-intentioned people avoid accidental copying that doesn't comply with the license.

 Apache header: